 Placeholder courses are created for administrative purposes, normally to allow students access to university services such as the library and the Physical Activity Complex.
+These courses may be listed on transcripts, but they do not signify the attainment of academic credit.
 Placeholder subject codes normally begin with the letter "X." Final authority for the technical setup or adjustment of placeholder courses rests with the Registrar.